I’m considering transition. How can you help me?

 Other Service Providers

 Many transitioning and full-time transgender women tell me you should start permanent hair removal as soon as possible even if you don’t have a complete plan toward transition.
 Hair color and density of hair follicles determines what permanent hair removal options could work for you.
 Many women tell me it takes two years of laser and electrolysis to eliminate their facial hair.
 I have a couple of options in my Hair & Nail Services links session that come highly recommended from friends and clients.
-Kimberly Moore and Jizzelle both have had great results and value from Fay (Forugh Irani), who can be reached at 202-706-4848.
-She has offices in Vienna and Arlington.
+Tracy Lynn, Kimberly Moore and Giselle both have had great results and value from Fay (Forugh Irani) at Vishka Skincare in Lyons Park in Arlington, VA.

 Hormone Replacement Therapy

 If you are interested in hormone replacement therapy, then you should typically start by seeing a gender therapist such as those listed under my Therapists section of my links or a therapist at Whitman-Walker Health.
 Whitman-Walker uses the informed consent protocol for HRT.

 Work with a professional hair stylist to grow out your hair strategically.